jammsen/ollama-benchmark/README.md

 - `-p, --prompts`: Space-separated list of custom prompts (defaults to a predefined set testing various capabilities)
 - `-t, --table_output`: Results printed into a table output
 - `-r, --runs`: Number of times to run each benchmark (default: 3).
 Results show individual runs and averages
-- `-k, --keep-model-loaded`: Keep models loaded in memory between runs of the same model (default: True)
+- `-k, --keep-model-loaded BOOL`: Keep models loaded in memory between runs (default: True).
+Set to False to unload after each run
 - `-H, --host`: Ollama host URL (default: http://localhost:11434)
 - `--num-gpu`: Number of model layers to offload to GPU (useful for large models that don't fit entirely in VRAM)
-- `--no-keep-model-loaded`: Unload models from memory after each run

 #### Multiple Runs and Averaging